First steps with Zentyal¶

 Applying the configuration changes¶

-An important feature to consider when working with Zentyal is the way configuration changes are applied when made through the interface.
-Initially, changes must be accepted in the form.
-Then to make these changes effective and apply them permanently you must click on Save Changes in the top menu.
-This button will change to red if there are any unsaved changes.
-Failure to follow this procedure will result in the loss of all changes made during the session once you end it.
-An exception to this rule is the users and groups management: here the changes are applied directly.
+An important feature to consider when working with Zentyal is the way configuration changes are applied.
+First, changes must be accepted in the module forms.
+Then, to make these changes effective and apply them permanently you must click on the Save Changes button in the top menu.
+This button will only appear if there are any unsaved changes.
+By clicking on this button, you will see a confirmation dialogue where you can also discard unsaved changes.
+An exception to this rule is the users and groups management: here the changes are applied directly to the LDAP database.

 If you change the network interface configurations, firewall or administrative interface port, you might loose the connection.
 If this is the case you should change the URL in the browser or reconfigure through the local GUI.